Minnator/Minnators-Modforge/README.md

 It is still in development but is making steady progress.

 ## Official Discord Server
-Here you can find more information and help with issues, or report bugs:
+Here you can find Alpha-releases, more information and help with issues, or report bugs:
 [Discord Server](https://discord.gg/22AhD5qkme)

 ## Current capabilities: